slowernews/wisdom-tldr/chapters/chapter_3_action.md

 work/life balance.
 you have the option to work 24/7, with the 9to5 the option was made to you, now is more difficult and you need to draw a line. most of us don't want to draw the line and they suffer the consequences.

+self improvement as a limit: 20% will give 80% of results.

+MM
+There are two approaches to improving yourself:
+1) The self-improvement junkie.
+2) The self-improvement tourists.
+I would argue that self-help tourists are using self-improvement advice in a healthy manner and that self-help junkies are (often, but not always) using it in an unhealthy manner.
+Remember, the paradoxical point of all self-improvement is to reach a point where you no longer feel you need to improve yourself.
+Therefore, the constant indulgence in self-improvement material just continues to feed that feeling of inadequacy.

+fomo -> fear of missing out

+Where does it end?
+It doesn’t.
+At least not until you decide it does.
+Because the only way to truly benefit from self-improvement is to one day arrive at a place where you no longer need it.
+Like a cast for a broken arm.
+Or a bandage for a deep cut.
+You put it on, let it heal you.
+And then you take it off and move on with your life.

+The 80/20 Principle states that 80% of the output or results will come from 20% of the input or action.

+“Growth for growth’s sake is the ideology of the cancer cell.” -- Edward Abbey

+Enough is the opposite of hunger.
+The counter to paranoia.
+The antidote to anxiety.

+Exponential growth devours and corrupts
+There is no higher God in Silicon Valley than growth.
+No sacrifice too big for its craving altar.
+As long as you keep your curve exponential, all your sins will be forgotten at the exit.

+Disease of More.

+FROM GOOD ENOUGH YOU CAN DERIVE sucess
 -->